Yes, it definitely matters, in a big way. But not the way many people think…

 We certainly don’t want to label you in any way, or to tell you what you should call your experiences.
 You can decide on the words that you use to think and talk about what happened.

 But we do have to use some language on this site.
-We’ve settled on “unwanted or abusive sexual experiences in childhood,” to refer to the kinds of boyhood sexual experiences that concern us here: those that can cause a variety of problems, well into adulthood.
+We’ve settled on “unwanted or abusive sexual experiences,” to refer to the kinds of sexual experiences that concern us here: those that can cause a variety of problems, regardless of when the experience took place.

 We hope these words are OK with you, and encourage you to find language that works for you.